thomasWeise/bookbuildeR/README.md

 Our package aims at making it easier to dynamically write books and even publish them online by reducing most of the work to the invocation of a single command.
 It therefore extends the standard tools provided by pandoc with a set of additional commands.

-The package is the basis for our [docker](https://en.wikipedia.org/wiki/Docker_(software)) container "[thomasWeise/docker-bookbuilder](http://hub.docker.com/r/thomasweise/docker-bookbuilder/)".
+The package is the basis for our [docker](https://en.wikipedia.org/wiki/Docker_(software)) container "[thomasweise/docker-bookbuilder](http://hub.docker.com/r/thomasweise/docker-bookbuilder/)" at Docker Hub.
 The sources of this container are provided in the [GitHub](http://www.github.com) repository [thomasWeise/docker-bookbuilder](https://github.com/thomasWeise/docker-bookbuilder).
 The container includes all necessary software components needed to run and build electronic books by using the scripts here, such as complete installations of [pandoc](http://pandoc.org/), [`R`](http://www.r-project.org/), and [TeX Live](http://tug.org/texlive/).

 It is suitable for the integration into a CI environment, which can be used to completely automate the development of electronic books.

-## 2. Extented Markdown
+## 2. Features via Extented Markdown

+If you use this tool chain, you will write the book in [pandoc flavored markdown flavor](http://pandoc.org/MANUAL.html#pandocs-markdown).
+However, we introduce some additional features to make life easier.
+For instance, pandoc traditionally processes a list of files sequentially.
+If you write a larger book, however, you may sometimes want to insert a section as a new file into a chapter.
+Thus, we add commands so that you can structure your book as a hierarchy of files where each file can "include" other files, making it unnecessary to maintain a global file order in a single location.
+Also, you may want to include the current date or repository commit into the book &ndash; and there are now commands for that as well.
-In order to allow for an easy way to work on books, especially for the fields of computer science and mathematics, several additional commands are provided.
+Thus, we provide several additional commands to ease the work on books, especially for the fields of computer science and mathematics.

 ### 2.1.
 Added Functionality

 The core facility is the hierarchical inclusion and referencing of files, which allows for a more 'decentralized' working method, where the global book structure results from the locally included files and does not need to be known in the root document.
-Thus, you can more easily modify the book structure by including files and nesting folders in your current working position without going back and forth to the main document.
+You can easily modify the book structure by including files and nesting folders in your current working directory without going back and forth to the main document.
-These commands also allow you to define and reference proof/definition/...-like environments that are converted to markdown.
+We also add commands also allow you to define and reference proof/definition/...-like environments.

-Furthermore, it allows for dynamically linking to a "source code repository".
+Furthermore, the added commands allow for dynamically linking to a "source code repository".
 Let's say you write a book about Java.
 You would then probably want to have a lot of programming examples.
 You can keep these in a separate source code repository, e.g., on GitHub.